dark-side/sports-hub/products/sport_news_portal/web_application_features/most_popular_and_commented/README.md

 ## Description

-When user are viewing pages that contain the <b>Most popular</b> and <b>Most commented</b> sections, they should be able to see articles that have the highest number of views (<b>Most popular</b>) or the highest number of comments (<b>Most commented</b>) during the period configured by admin.
+When users are viewing pages that contain the <b>Most popular</b> and <b>Most commented</b> sections, they should be able to see articles that have the highest number of views (<b>Most popular</b>) or the highest number of comments (<b>Most commented</b>) during the period configured by admin.
 The <b>Most popular</b> and <b>Most commented</b> sections should be context-sensitive:
   - Home page contains the most popular and most commented articles from the whole articles list
   - Any other page contains the most popular and the most commented articles that belong to the same category, conference, or team as the current page

 Admin user can show or hide the <b>Most popular</b> and <b>Most commented</b> sections on the <b>Home</b> configuration page.
 Admin user can configure the time period for the <b>Most popular</b> and <b>Most commented</b> sections